Feyenoord: New struggles

 The 2019–20 season started with mixed results.
 Feyenoord reached the group stage of the Europa League by comfortably beating Dinamo Tbilisi and Hapoel Be'er Sheva.
-However, in the eredivisie Feyenoord won only 3 of the first 10 matches and found themselves in 10th place before heading into the Amsterdam for an away game against title holders and league leaders Ajax.
+However, in the eredivisie Feyenoord won only three of the first ten matches and found themselves in tenth place before heading to Amsterdam for an away game against title holders and league leaders Ajax.
 After the first half, Ajax lead the game 4–0, which was also the final result.
-Jaap Stam resigned after the game, after which Dick Advocaat replaced him as head coach of Feyenoord.
-With Advocaat as the new head coach, Feyenoord improved, staying undefeated and climbed the table from the 12th to 3rd place and was only six points behind league leaders Ajax and AZ.
+Jaap Stam resigned after the game, after which Dick Advocaat replaced him as head coach.
+With Advocaat as the new head coach, Feyenoord improved, staying undefeated and climbed the table from the 12th to third place, only six points behind league leaders Ajax and AZ.
 Furthermore, Feyenoord qualified for the final of the Dutch Cup.
-However, the Eredivisie was suspended and eventually abandoned due to the outbreak of the COVID-19 pandemic.
+However, the Eredivisie was suspended and eventually abandoned due to the COVID-19 pandemic.
 The ranking when the league was suspended became the final ranking, meaning Feyenoord ended the season in third place, qualifying for the group stage of the 2020–21 Europa League.
 The cup final was not played.

 Feyenoord had a decent start of the 2020–21 Eredivisie season, losing only once after 16 matches.
 However, Feyenoord was eliminated during the group stage of the Europa League.
 In the league, Feyenoord found themselves on second place, three points behind league leaders Ajax before playing them in a direct confrontation for the top spot.
 Ajax won the match 1–0.
-Feyenoord had a disappointing second half of the season, winning only 6 matches.
-In the meanwhile, Feyenoord lost 4–3 against SC Heerenveen in the quarter finals of the KNVB cup, despite a 1–3 lead in the second half.
+Feyenoord had a disappointing second half of the season, winning only six matches.
+In the meanwhile, Feyenoord lost 4–3 against Heerenveen in the quarter finals of the KNVB cup, despite a 1–3 lead in the second half.
 Feyenoord finished in fifth place, and had to participate in the play-off tournament to secure a spot in the UEFA Europa Conference League.
-Feyenoord succeeded, by first beating Sparta and then FC Utrecht, both with 2–0 victories.
+Feyenoord succeeded, by first beating Sparta and then Utrecht, both with 2–0 victories.
 During the season, it was announced that AZ coach Arne Slot would succeed Dick Advocaat as the head coach of Feyenoord.